NirajanM/BloodDonate/README.md

 # BloodDonationApp
+client folder contain react.js files server folder contain node.js files
-Blood donation and request webapp.
-User can find donor of certain blood group, red cross and blood banks near them, mail or call them, register to our database and sensitive data are encrypted in backend which is created with node, mongoose, express ..... and inbuild cypher encoders. sensitive data such as api keys are hidden ofcouse and backend is connected with my mongo atlas cluster and user can communicate with it using api in frontend
+Sensitive data are encrypted in backend which is created with node, mongoose, express ..... and inbuild cypher encoders.
+Keys such as mongo atlas url are hidden ofcouse and backend is connected with my mongo atlas cluster and user can communicate with it using api in frontend

+commands:
+client - npm run start
+server - node index.js